 OV mDNS application should provide the ability for the administrator to select ARUBA solution or HAN solution.
 Based on the selection, different workflows need to be presented to the administrator.

-When the user selects HAN workflow, the GUI Menu for HAN mDNS configuration should be presented.
+When the user selects HAN workflow, the GUI Menu for HAN mDNS/SSDP configuration should be presented.
 Following GUI illustrations are sample only:

-mDNS/UPnP-DLNA configuration
+mDNS/SSDP (UPnP-DLNA) configuration

 Figure 5: The mDNS/UPnP-DLNA configuration